SchoolOfCode/bc13_w9_project-frontend-techtonic_front/README.md

 # Lumen App by TECHTONIC

-Lumen is A learning resource library that provides a single point of searchable content.
+Lumen is a learning resource library that provides a single point of searchable content.

 It's value resides in the fact that it is curated by the cohort – meaning that not only is the content current, but it is relevant to the technologies and standards that are being taught and used by the bootcampers at that time.